 Recording revenue from the sale of products involves the use of estimates and management judgment.
 We must make a determination at the time of sale whether the customer has the ability to make payments in accordance with arrangements.
-While we do utilize past payment history in making our assessment, the determination of whether collectability is reasonably assured is ultimately a judgment decision that must be made by management.
+While we do utilize past payment history, and, to the extent available for new customers, public credit information in making our assessment, the determination of whether collectability is reasonably assured is ultimately a judgment decision that must be made by management.
 We must also make estimates regarding our future obligation relating to returns, rebates, allowances and similar other programs.